datawire/ambassador-docs/docs/emissary/pre-release/topics/running/services/auth-service.md

 ## Configuring public Mappings

-An AuthService can be disabled for an AmbassadorMapping by setting `bypass_auth` to `true`.
-This will tell $productName$ to allow all requests for that AmbassadorMapping through without interacting with the external auth service.
+An AuthService can be disabled for a Mapping by setting `bypass_auth` to `true`.
+This will tell $productName$ to allow all requests for that Mapping through without interacting with the external auth service.